 What You'll Learn

-- Understand the historical development of mathematics through research and class discussions.
+- Understand the historical development of mathematics and its role in the history of human civilization through research and class discussions.

-- Engage with your community through service learning.
+- Engage the community through service learning and other opportunities.

 Plan of Study